Brookhaven residents get first look at Peachtree Creek Greenway ‘model mile’ design

 The city continues to work with the Salvation Army to obtain an easement on its property behind its headquarters that runs along the creek to North Druid Hills Road.
 The Salvation Army’s Board of Trustees supports the Greenway project but has not yet voted on granting the easement, according to Patty Hansen of the city.

 2.)
 A “major bridge crossing” is also planned from Corporate Square to the north side of the creek to the Jackson Square townhome complex on Buford Highway, explained DeMayo.
-There is a small parcel of land owned by the city of Brookhaven where the bridge ends near the residential property that is proposed to become a green space area, she added.
+There is a small parcel of land where the bridge ends near the residential property that is proposed to become a green space area, she added.
+The small lot was acquired by DeKalb County via FEMA Hazard Mitigation and ownership is currently being transferred to the city of Brookhaven.
 The pedestrian bridge would allow access to the green space.
 A preliminary design for the bridge is above.
 The bridge would be visible from Jackson Square.

 2.)
 The Greenway would continue alongside the north side of the creek to the Villas at Druid Hills apartments on Buford Highway.
 DeMayo said the Greenway would run behind the apartment complex’s privacy fence, a “pinch point” where the path will narrow from 14 feet to 12 feet.
 DeMayo said there are also discussions taking place to restructure the apartment complex’s parking lot to improve the back side of the property and allow connectivity to the trail via a coded gate, for example.